e-dong/space-war-rl/blog/04-weapons/README.md

 ## Making a Common Base Class

 The `HumanShip` class contains the logic for applying screen wrap-around, velocity, and rotation.
-Since I want the other objects to have this same logic, I can extract this into a base class.
+Since I want the other objects to have this same logic, I can extract this into a common base class.

 ```python
 class SpaceEntity(pygame.sprite.Sprite):